Non-equilibrium phase transitions in hybrid Voronoi models of cell colonies: Abstract

 \section{Abstract}

-Eukaryotic cells are characterized by a stiff nucleus whose effect in modeling the collective behavior of cell aggregates is usually underestimated.
-However, increasing experimental evidence links nuclear modifications with phenotypic transition, like the one between epithelial and mesenchymal states.
-In this work, we explore the effect of short-range repulsive forces in the non-equilibrium dynamics of the self-propelled Voronoi model.
-We show that the competition between steric repulsions (representing nuclear/cellular compressibility) and Vertex interactions (mimicking cell-cell adhesion/interaction and cytoskeleton organization) generate a variety of non-equilibrium phase transitions from Motility-Induced Phase Separation to mesenchymal-like phases up to disordered confluent configurations.
-Notably, we found that tuning the nucleus's effective size/compressibility provides an additional way to cross the boundary between the different possible phases in line with experimental observations.
+Eukaryotic cells are characterized by a stiff nucleus whose role in governing the collective behavior of cell aggregates is often underestimated.
+However, increasing experimental evidence links nuclear mechanics to phenotypic transitions, such as the epithelial-to-mesenchymal transition (EMT).
+In this work, we explore the effect of short-range repulsive forces on the non-equilibrium dynamics of the self-propelled Voronoi model.
+We demonstrate that the competition between steric repulsion (representing nuclear/cellular compressibility) and vertex interactions (mimicking cell-cell adhesion and cytoskeleton organization) generates a variety of non-equilibrium phase transitions, ranging from Motility-Induced Phase Separation (MIPS) and mesenchymal-like phases to disordered dense configurations.
+Notably, we find that tuning the effective size or compressibility of the nucleus provides an additional pathway to cross phase boundaries, consistent with experimental observations.